ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 Since the relay and client config files also need the directory server's fingerprints in them, we'll generate them on the directory server (which knows its own fingerprints).
 We'll download them to the individual relay and client nodes and customize them later.

-First, install apache2, in order to write the relay config file and store it on the web
+Install apache2, in order to write the relay and client config files and then transfer them over HTTP:

 ```
 sudo apt-get update
-sudo apt-get -y install apache2 php5 libapache2-mod-php5
+sudo apt-get -y install apache2
 ```

 Next write the relay config file with